datan3-2020/assignment-4-ck420/assignment4.md

 Interpretation: These charts again suggest that regardless of place of birth, males have a higher median monthly net pay than females.
-They also demonstrate that Ireland has the highest median monthly net pay whilst Pakistan have the lowest.
+They also demonstrate that Irish born have the highest median monthly net pay whilst Bangladeshi born have the lowest.

 4. Heat map (20 points)